 A: The BLE-Stack SDK installer is for Windows® 7 and later Windows PC host systems.
 Some community users have provided and shared their tips for installing on non-windows systems.
 See this thread for tips on installing on Linux systems.
 Starting with BLE-Stack v2.2, the python source for the lib_search.exe and frontier.exe tools are provided in the SDK 'tools' folder.
 This source should help with running these tools on non-Windows host systems.

-You can also download the SimpleLink CC2640R2 SDK from TI Resource Explorer to a non-Windows machine using the "Download All" icon link.
+You can also download the SimpleLink CC2640R2 SDK from TI Resource Explorer to a Linux machine using the "Download All" icon link.
+For macOS, see this post for instructions on obtaining the SDK and required modifications to the prebuild steps.

 Q: When I download my code, where is it programmed?
 Internal or external flash memory?

-A: The CC26xx is a flash based wireless MCU with 128kB of in-system programmable flash memory.
-All code downloaded / programmed by a supported IDE or SmartRF Flash Programmer 2 resides in and executes from internal flash memory.
+A: The CC13xx/CC26xx is a flash based wireless MCU with 128kB of in-system programmable flash memory.
+All code downloaded / programmed by a supported IDE or SmartRF Flash Programmer 2 (CC26x0 only) or the Uniflash Standalone Flash Programmer (all CC13xx/CC26xx devices) resides in and executes from internal flash memory.
 Some development kits feature an optional serial flash memory component connected via SPI.
 This external flash is to support firmware upgrade using TI's custom Over-the-Air Download (OAD) profile, which, when used with a software boot image manager, allows for updating the internal memory contents.
 It is not possible to execute firmware from external memory devices.
 For more details on the OAD profile, please see the CC2640 BLE OAD User's Guide article on the TI BLE Wiki.
 Please note that the MCU cannot directly execute code from external memory.

 A: Most reference projects in the CC254x SDK have been ported to CC2640.
 Please refer to CC2640 BLE SW Developer’s Guide porting section for additional information on porting.
 Although most of the BLE-Stack APIs have remained the same, the amount of porting effort required will vary depending on the complexity of the existing application.

-Q: How do I port my CC2640 CCS or IAR project to the latest BLE-Stack SDK?
+Q: How do I port my CC26xx CCS or IAR BLE project to the latest BLE-Stack SDK?

 A: A v2.x project porting guide is available on the BLE Wiki.
 For CC2640R2F based projects, the migration and porting guide is included in the CC2640R2 SDK.